LukeSmetham/layout-hooks/README.md

 # Layout Hooks

-A set of React Hooks that help make your components responsive, either to their own width, their parent width or the browser width with `matchMedia`.
+A set of React Hooks that help make your components responsive, either to their own width, their parent width or the browser width.

 ## `useResize`